facebook pixel

 When to see an allergist

-It can be hard to know when your symptoms require a specialist’s care, but there are some clear signs that it’s time to see an allergist.
+It can be hard to know how many types of allergies you may have and when your symptoms require a specialist’s care, but there are some clear signs that it’s time to see an allergist who’s certified by the american board of allergy and immunology.
 Here’s what to watch out for:

 Persistent sneezing, runny nose, or itchy eyes